perracodex/kopapi/.wiki/04-examples/01-plugin-setup.md

             }
         }

-        // Global top-level security schemes.
+        // Top-level security schemes.
 Will apply to all routes unless overridden.
-        // Alternatively, can also define security schemes to individual routes instead of globally. bearerSecurity(name = "BearerAuth") {
+        // Alternatively, can also define security schemes to individual routes instead of at top-level. bearerSecurity(name = "BearerAuth") {
             description = "HTTP bearer Authentication is required."
         }